Cross Cultural Assessment and Treatment of Torture and Refugee Trauma with Children and Adolescents

 All registrations are online.
 You can elect to pay immediately with your credit card or request an invoice to pay by cheque or make a transfer to STARTTS’ bank account.
 Please click on the ‘Register now’ button below.
 A confirmation email will be sent to you automatically.
 Call STARTTS on (02) 9794 1900 and ask for the Training Administration Officer if you have any questions.

-This new two-day clinical workshop incorporates more than 25 years of STARTTS experience working with refugee trauma and is based on the latest research in the trauma field.
-It aims to provide counsellors with a framework of the essentials of best practice in moving beyond symptoms to the context of refugee children and young people which includes cultural transition, resettlement, integrating into a school community and collectivism.
-It will cover the distinct biospsychosocial suequelae of torture and refugee trauma, including on the developing nervous system, memory and attachment; ways to overcome barriers to engaging young refugees in therapy and groups; and the importance of utilising a combination of expressive, body and mind strategies in a phased treatment approach.
+This two-day clinical workshop incorporates close to 30 years of STARTTS’ experience working with refugee trauma and is based on the latest research in the trauma field.
+It aims to provide counsellors with a framework of the essentials of best practice in moving beyond symptoms to the context of children and young people from refugee backgrounds which includes cultural transition, resettlement, integrating into a school community and collectivism.
+It will cover the distinct biopsychosocial sequelae of torture and refugee trauma, including on the developing nervous system, memory and attachment; ways to overcome barriers to engaging young clients from refugee backgrounds in therapy and groups; and the importance of utilising a combination of expressive and body and mind approaches in a phased trauma treatment approach.
 It will emphasise the importance of incorporating family, the school and community; and working with other professionals to achieve desired clinical outcomes.

 - The refugee experience

 - Considerations and challenges of refugee trauma work

 - Clinical implications of torture and refugee trauma manifestations

 - Formulating a case and treatment plan for torture and refugee trauma

 - Self care in the face of highly traumatised clients